varabyte/kobweb/README.md

 ![Kobweb Start Run Config Workaround](https://raw.githubusercontent.com/varabyte/media/main/kobweb/images/kobweb-start-workaround.png)

+I found unchecking the "Execute in the terminal" resulted in a better experience.

 ## Running examples

 Kobweb will provide a growing collection of samples for you to learn from.
 To see what's available, run: